Alessandro1103/obsidian/Vault1/Zettelkasten/Intelligent Agents.md

 We can distinguish other kind of agents depend on what we need:
 - Table-Driven Agents: like a function it receives a perception, or a sequence of perceptions and by a "table" the agent knows what to do.
 - Reflex Agents: maps between current perception and actions.
 Normally has 2 states.
-- Reflex Model-based Agents: it tracks the to work where it can't see.
+- Reflex Model-based Agents: it tracks by an *Internal state* the to work where it can't see.
 - Goal-Based Agents: create an hypothesis on the future.
 - Utility-Based Agents: works on a *utility function* that maps a state to a number which represents how desirable the state is.
 - Learning Agents: be able to learn, useful if we dont know something about the enviroment.